-This one-semester program prepares students to perform a variety of patient care techniques that are done under the supervision of a dentist during the examination and treatment.
-Coursework includes academic and clinical competencies, and students will have 128 hours of clinical experience in a dental practice.
+This program prepares students to provide a variety of patient care techniques that are performed under the supervision of a dentist during the examination and treatment.
+Coursework includes academic and clinical competencies, and students will have 144 hours of clinical experience in a dental practice.

 Career Outlook: Employment opportunities for trained dental assistants are plentiful in private offices, hospitals and clinic settings.
 As dentists’ workloads increase, they are expected to hire more assistants to perform routine tasks.

 Career Pathway: This program features exploratory courses that count toward a credential.
 Work continues to develop the program into a fully embedded Career Pathway.